Aden Colony: Jews in Aden

 There had been Jewish tribes in Aden and Yemen for millennia, where they had primarily constituted the artisans and craftsmen of these areas, but it was after the British occupation of 1839 that Aden became an important congregation.

 During the two World Wars the Jews in Aden had prospered while those in Yemen suffered.
-The Balfour declaration had encouraged increased Jewish immigration into the Holy Land, and as a result many of the Jewish communities from all over the Middle East sought a new home there.
+The Balfour Declaration had encouraged increased Jewish immigration into the Holy Land, and as a result many of the Jewish communities from all over the Middle East sought a new home there.
 The Palestine issue had a serious effect on British prestige in Aden.

-During the Second World War, Jews from Yemen flocked in large numbers into Aden while en route to Palestine, where they were placed in refugee camps, primarily for their own safety.
-However conditions in the camps were difficult and in 1942 there was an outbreak of Typhus.
-The need for the camps was apparent when in December 1947, following the UN declaration for the creation of a Jewish state, there were serious riots in Aden Town, where at least 70 Jews were killed and much of the Jewish Quarter was burnt and looted.
+During the Second World War, Jews from Yemen flocked in large numbers into Aden while en route to Mandatory Palestine, where they were placed in refugee camps, primarily for their own safety.
+However conditions in the camps were difficult and in 1942 there was an outbreak of typhus.
+The outbreak of the anti-Jewish riots in December 1947, following the UN declaration for the creation of a Jewish state, left at least 70 Jews were killed and much of the Jewish Quarter burned and looted.
 Until this point nearly all the refugees had been from Yemen and the Aden Protectorate, but now after the growing violence against Jews in the Town itself, most tried to leave.
-This was shown by the population figures which from a high of roughly 4,500 in 1947 less than 500 were left in 1963.
+The riots left the Jewish community with the sense that their personal safety and long-term financial security were at risk, with more than 2,800 Jewish residents having left Aden and made it to Israel by 1950.
+Population figures which showed roughly 4,500 Jews in 1947 had dropped to less than 500 in 1963.
 "The 1947 incident found Government policies at odds with the whole Arab community, including those who manned the police forces".

 The 1948 Arab–Israeli War made immigration into Israel very difficult, as the Red Sea and Suez Canal were closed by the Egyptian government.
-By 1949 and after the declaration of a cease fire, 12,000 Jews from Yemen, Aden and the Protectorate were gathered in camps, from where they were airlifted on average 300 a day to Israel, in Operation Magic Carpet.
+By 1949 and after the declaration of a cease fire, 12,000 Jews from Yemen, Aden and the Protectorate were gathered in camps, from where they were airlifted on average 300 a day to Israel, in Operation Magic Carpet, including 1,200 from Aden.

+An individual described as "the last Jew to leave the protectorate" arrived in Israel on November 6, 1967, the rapid demise of a Jewish community that dated back as much as 2,000 years and that had dwindled to about 400 people having been precipitated by the oppression they faced.